carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 Let's add another figure generated from code.
 This time around let's see how to run code in a code chunk from an external R script instead of unelegantly copying and pasting the code from a R script to a code chunk in our `.rmd`.

 There are at least a few benefits to running code in this modular fashion instead of copy/pasting:
-1. Automatic updates: if the code gets updated in the R script, it automatically be updated in the rmd document as well.
+1. Automatic updates: if the code gets updated in the R script, it will automatically be updated in the rmd document as well.
+We won't need to copy/paste code updates, which would make it easy to end up with discrepancies between our `.r` scripts and our `.rmd` paper.

 2. Readability: calling code externally only takes several lines of code - versus copy/pasting 50+ lines of code from our scripts.

-3. Less fussing with relative paths* - we had to change the code slightly in the first example to update the file path to the data set, with this method we won't have to modify the source code.
+3. Less fussing with relative paths* - we had to change the code slightly in the first example to update the file path to the data set, which introduces variations and inconsistencies.
+With this method we won't have to modify the source code.

 *unfortunately you will never be free of relative paths, but you can make it a bit easier on yourself.